 Although the Duchess of Cornwall is legally the Princess of Wales it is a title she doesn’t use out of deference to the late Diana, Princess of Wales.
 Clarence House announced at the time of the marriage that when the Prince of Wales becomes king the Duchess of Cornwall will be called HRH The Princess Consort instead of Queen.
-Now the truth is the Duchess will legally be Queen and that it will take an act of Parliament to remove the title Queen from the Duchess.
+Now the truth is the Duchess will legally be Queen and that it will take an Act of Parliament to remove the title Queen from the Duchess.
 Despite a growing attitude that more people want the Duchess to be queen it still seems like a controversial topic.

 I am an American and most of my observation on this topic comes from social media.
 I belong to several groups and pages dedicated to royalty (I even run one myself) and this is still a hot topic for both sides.
 There seems to be an equal mix of those that support the Duchess and those that…well, there is no other way to put it….they hate her!
 The hatred comes from what I call overzealous Diana supporters.
-The sad thing to me about that is the fact that it has been eighteen years since Diana, Princess of Wales died and there are some who have not, or will not, let go of their hatred.
+The sad thing to me about all of this is the fact that it has been eighteen years since Diana, Princess of Wales died and there are some who have not, or will not, let go of their hatred.
 I just don’t think holding onto that much anger or resentment is healthy.
-My thought is, if Diana had lived she would have forgiven the Prince of Wales and the Duchess of Cornwall moved on with her life, possibly even remarried.
+My thought is, if Diana had lived she would have forgiven the Prince of Wales and the Duchess of Cornwall and moved on with her life, possibly even remarried.
 So I wonder why those that still love and support her do not let go of their anger like she would have?

-Her sons, The Duke of Cambridge and Prince Harry of Wales, have accepted the Duchess of Cornwall as have Her Majesty the Queen and HRH The Duke of Edinburgh and the rest of the royal family.
+Her sons, The Duke of Cambridge and Prince Henry of Wales, have accepted the Duchess of Cornwall as have Her Majesty the Queen and HRH The Duke of Edinburgh and the rest of the royal family.
 They all know her more intimately than any of us, so I trust their judgment.
 From all accounts that I have read the Duchess of Cornwall is a kind and caring woman.
 She is much better suited for the Prince of Wales than Diana was.
 That is a sad truth and that takes nothing away from the good heart and loving caring ways in which Diana, Princess of Wales lived her life.
 I also loved and admired Diana, Princess of Wales and that leads me to my closing point.

 There is enough love to go around for both of them.
 In my life one of the things that gives me meaning is seeking healing.
 I long for people to heal on the inside and I long to help heal the discord between people.
 A lot of time has passed and it is time to heal the rift between those that support the Duchess of Cornwall and those that still remember fondly Diana, Princess of Wales.
 For me the bigger picture is the future of the monarchy.
 And as I said at the conclusion of my series, Survival of Monarchies, the monarch rules by the will of the people and if the divide continues and is very vocal it could have a negative affect on the monarchy.